tobydriscoll/markdown-cv/index.md

 `2019`
 K. L. Maki, W. D. Henshaw, A. McManus, R. J. Braun, D. M. Chapp, and T. A. Driscoll, “A model for tear film dynamics during a realistic blink,” J. Modeling Ophthalmology, vol. 3, pp. 21–27, 2019.

-R. J. Braun, T. A. Driscoll, and C. G. Begley, “Mathematical Models of the Tear Film,” in *Mathematical Modeling of Ocular Fluid Dynamics: From Theory to Clinical Applications*, Springer-Birkhauser, 2019.

 `2018`